2025 Photography Exhibition

 Join us for a visual and literary journey, where each image and each phrase brings out the pure spirit of Romanticism, paying homage to Chateaubriand and his living legacy.

-Translation by Wendy Mewes
+Translations by Wendy Mewes

 Dartmoor